-This dialog is used to choose one of the "data sets" on some FCS files.
+This dialog is used to choose a "data set" for some FCS files.
 For example, Beckman Coulter files from FC500, Navios, and Gallios instruments commonly create 2 data sets in each FCS file: one in FCS2 format and the other in FCS3 format.